 If I were in the mood to be completely ridiculous, I’d say that Emilia Clarke has been ‘typecast’ because this is the second film where she’s been ‘brought in to help an unwell young man recover’.
 The first film of course being 2016’s romantic movie, Me Before You.
 The real truth is, I’m far too wise and therefore know only too well that twice does not a typecast actor make.

 Watching Voice From The Stone shouldn’t be difficult for me because it’s not exactly a horror film.
 Also, I love Italy and I’m far too young to know what Tuscany was like in the 1950s but I want to know, so…

 Director Antoine Fuqua and Denzel Washington’s The Equalizer makes me think of Taken (2008) and Taxi Driver (1976).
 It’s unsurprising since all three films feature young girls who end up in very unfortunate predicaments, but luckily for them, an individual takes it upon themselves to do everything they can to make things right.

 I love stories like this because not many who find themselves in such precarious situations are as lucky.
-Seeing baddie’s get what they deserve is always fun to watch.
-I can’t tell you how happy I was at the end of Bryan De Palma’s Carrie (1976). 🙂
+Seeing ‘baddie’s’ get what they deserve is always fun to watch.
+I mean, I can’t even begin to tell you how happy I was at the end of Bryan De Palma’s Carrie (1976). 🙂

 One of the most memorable moments for me is the swift move with the gun at Pushkin’s warehouse.
-It’s so quick, but just as impressive each time I hit the replay button.
+It’s so very quick but certainly just as impressive each time I hit the replay button.
 I also love the music that starts at approximately 1 hour 45 minutes.